Menu

 Dog Friendly

-Behind its classic stone facade, Cambridge House delivers interiors that are chicly contemporary, yet still retains the charm and character of the original period property.
-That includes an airy, open-plan kitchen and dining space accompanied by slick dark navy cabinetry and furniture.
-And indeed the sitting room, whose vintage iron-legged coffee table contrasts with a svelte, modern log-burning stove built neatly into the wall.
-This cosy den is a great place for families or friends to relax together in slumberous comfort.
+Behind its symmetrical stone façade, Cambridge House delivers interiors that are fresh and contemporary yet still retain the charm and character of the original period property.
+This includes an open-plan kitchen and dining space accompanied by dark navy cabinets and a large wooden table.
+Across the inner hall, the living room features inviting blue sofas and a modern log burner built neatly into the wall.
+This cosy room is a great place for families or friends to relax together after a day spent exploring the island, perhaps alongside a glass or two of Lindisfarne Mead.

 ADDITIONAL ACCOMMODATION

-Cambridge House (sleeps 8) can be let in conjunction with Cambridge House Cottage Number One (sleeps 2) and Cambridge House Cottage Number Two (sleeps 4).
+For larger groups, Cambridge House (sleeps 8) can be let in conjunction with the neighbouring Cambridge House Cottage Number One (sleeps 2) and Cambridge House Cottage Number Two (sleeps 4).

 Property Layout